Simon Wiesenthal Center: Founding

-Hier was born and raised in New York City and became an ordained rabbi at the Rabbi Jacob Joseph School.
+The founder Marvin Hier was born and raised in New York City and became an ordained rabbi at the Rabbi Jacob Joseph School.
 At the age of 22 he moved to Vancouver, Canada, and became the rabbi of the city's orthodox synagogue.
 He became friends with the mostly non-Orthodox Belzberg family who would help him fund the Simon Wiesenthal Center.
 In 1977, he moved to Los Angeles and bought a building on Pico Boulevard using a $500,000 donation from Samuel Belzberg which was matched with another half a million from Toronto-based real estate maven Joseph Tannenbaum.
 In the building he founded a yeshiva, a religious Jewish school, today known as the Yeshiva University High School of Los Angeles, and a small Holocaust museum, with Belzberg as founding chairman.
 Famous Nazi hunter Simon Wiesenthal was convinced to bless the museum with his name.
 Edward Norden, writing for Commentary, dismissed the museum as "a low-tech affair fashioned by and for Jews and holding nothing against the Gentiles back—an outsized portrait of Pius XII was given a prominent place among pictures of those who 'didn't care.'
 The message was that Jews have enemies, murderous enemies, and should look out."
 Hier, a skillful fundraiser, networked with the Hollywood célébrité, local politicians, and businessmen and raised large sums of money which he used to expand his operations.